eguneys/gleffects/README.md

 #### Combining Shapes

-Now to combine shapes, and render multiple shapes, we use this technique:
+To combine shapes, and render multiple shapes, we use this technique:

     float sdf(vec2 p) {
       float d = 1000.0;